Skip to Main Content

 Factors for faculty to consider when adopting or publishing OER materials:

-• Publication costs- Some platforms charge you to upload and/or distribute your content.
+• Publication costs- Is there an associated cost to add my freely available content to this website?
+Some platforms charge you to upload and/or distribute your content.

-• Quality control- Content can still be removed from a site depending on the licensing stipulations.
+• Quality control- Did you download everything you needed?
+Content can still be removed from a site depending on the licensing stipulations.
 Sites can also disappear.

-• Licensing considerations- Following any parameters set forth by a creator, or establishing your own rights as a creator.
+• Licensing considerations- Will everyone follow the rules?
+Following any parameters set forth by a creator, or establishing your own rights as a creator, requires trust in the process.